Do not hesitate to contact us through WhatsApp. We are happy to help!

-During the tour, we learn more about Shipibo art, culture and traditions, and their interesting but often tragic history and current reality.
-But we’ll also enjoy a delicious and typical Amazonian lunch with our host family and will see and try out Shipibo techniques for ourselves.
+During the tour, we learn more about Shipibo art, culture and traditions, and their interesting but often tragic history and current efforts to keep their culture alive.
+We’ll also enjoy a delicious and typical Amazonian lunch with our host family and will see and try out Shipibo techniques for ourselves.
 If you’re more of an observer, that’s perfectly fine as well!

 Pick-up from hotels in central areas.
 Pick-up at cruise shuttle stop or airport available for an additional fee.

 The guide and driver pick you up from your hotel at 9:30am (or later if you prefer) and together you head past the historical center of Lima to Cantagallo, the neighborhood where the Shipibo-Konibo settled a long time ago.
 It is about a 45-minutes drive if the traffic is not too bad but you won’t get bored looking through the window.

 Today, we’ll meet several members of this urban indigenous community and learn more about their culture, traditions and recent history.

 The Shipibo-Konibo indigenous people traditionally live in the Ucayali river basin in Peru’s Amazon region.
 They arrived from Ucayali to Lima in the 1990s and became the first native urban community in Peru.
 Its members identify themselves as an indigenous community and maintain their language, art, knowledge and internal rules related to coexistence.